 I could go on and on here, but I'll try to keep it short.
 I can always come back to this.
+(And I probably will.)

 2.1 Control...and an Opportunity

 What I like-not love (love is about aesthetics for me when it comes to computers)-is that I'm in control.